Jc2k/pytest-docker-tools/README.md

 Take care when using the `docker_client` directly:

- * Obviously resources created directly won't be removed at the end of the test automatically
+ * Obviously resources created imperatively via the API won't be removed at the end of the test automatically
  * It's easy to break xdist compatibility
    * Always use `ignore_removed` with `docker_client.containers.list()` - it is racy without
    * It's easy to find other instances of the resources you are working with (created in other workers).
 Be mindful of this!
- * Don't take destructive action - someone could be running tests on a machine with other (non-test) containers running
+ * Don't take destructive action - someone could be running tests on a machine with other (non-test) containers running, collateral damage is easy and should be avoided.

 This is the fixture used by our fixture factories.
 This means if you define a `docker_client` fixture of your own then the tests will use that instead.